volkandindar/agartha/README.md

 <img width="1000" alt="Remote Code Execution wordlist" src="https://user-images.githubusercontent.com/50321735/195392183-cea812d2-4301-4bf0-8d2a-43510c144a99.gif"><br/><br/>

 ## SQL Injection
-It generates payloads for Stacked Queries, Boolean-Based, Union-Based, Time-Based, Order-Based SQLi attacks, and you do not need to supply any inputs.
-You just pick what type of SQLi attacks and databases you want, then it will generate a wordlist with different combinations.
+It generates payloads for Stacked Queries, Boolean-Based, Union-Based, Time-Based, Order-Based SQL Injection attacks, and you do not need to supply any inputs.
+You just pick what type of SQL attacks and databases you want, then it will generate a wordlist with different combinations.

 **'URL Encoding'** encodes dictionary output.